metalichen/metalichen.github.io/_pages/research.md

 ## Meta-omics and protein structure predictions for of symbiotic development in a model lichen symbiosis

 Most of my recent work focused on *Xanthoria parietina*, a common sunburst lichen, which we hope to develop into a model for studying lichen symbiotic development.
 I used genomics and transcriptomics to profile *Xanthoria*-associated organisms, both the main fungal and algal symbionts, and other frequently occurring organisms, whose role we only begin to understand.
 We are now working on identifying molecular mechanisms behind *Xanthoria* architectures.
 How is the growth regulated in different symbionts?
-We hope to answer by looking on gene expression across spacial scale.
+We hope to answer by looking on gene expression across spatial scale.

 Secreted proteins play a crucial role in fungal symbiosis and parasitism.
 Using AlphaFold-based structural analysis, I profiled the proteins potentially secreted by the *Xanthoria* fungus, and identified among them putative effectors: proteins used by fungus to manipulate other organisms' behaviour.
 Stay tuned for the wet-lab experiments that we are doing to study these potential effectors!